 Southeast Asia Winter School

-This offshore unit of study will take place in Malaysia and Indonesia in July 2013 and aims to equip students with the knowledge about legal systems, political environments and cultural practices they need to operate in the region.
-In 2013, the course will be held from 1-6 July (in Malaysia) and 6-12 July (in Indonesia).
+This offshore unit of study will take place in Indonesia and Malaysia in July 2014 aiming to equip students with the knowledge about legal systems, political environments and cultural practices they need to operate in the region.

 The Malaysian component will be taught at the International Islamic University Malaysia in Kuala Lumpur, which has one of the largest and most prestigious law faculties in Malaysia.
 Students will learn the fundamentals of the Malaysian legal system in the contexts of Malaysia's competing ethnicities, political and economic reform and the harmonisation of laws.
 A particular focus will be on the dual banking system and the role of Islamic law in the development of trade, banking and finance.